 Apart from all the beautiful produce and non-stinky pigs, Costales also has a lot of chickens, ducks and turkey.

-Not exactly free-roaming, but at least they’re not cramped, and they appear to be eating well.
+Not exactly free-range, but at least they’re not cramped, and they appear to be eating well.

-We came late due to a missed turn somewhere, but had we arrived earlier, we would have had a guided tour and possibly had the chance to pick some vegetables.
+We came late due to a missed turn, but had we arrived earlier, we would have had a guided tour and possibly had the chance to pick some vegetables.
 It’s just one of the many tours that Costales offers to visitors.
 They also have accommodations available.

 With that, we just enjoyed a hearty dinner in a kubo (nipa hut), feasted on crispy fried tilapia, pork sinigang soured with kamias instead of the usual tamarind, and pork kare-kare.
 This is my second best discovery to the upo.